Jump to navigation Jump to search

 - Users may temporarily delete content, but editors and other users may reverse them.
 In order to preserve the integrity of the wiki, user accounts do not allow permanent deletions.
 Appeals over disputed deletions should be made to an editor or (when an editor is involved) to the editorial board.

 - In general, link from words and phrases.
 Do not use footnotes (although that's popular in Wikipedia) and do not spell out URLs in the text.
-One temporary exception is our bibliography, where URLs were spelled out in the print edition which we imported to launch the wiki edition.
+One temporary exception is our bibliography, where URLs were spelled out in the print edition that we imported to launch the wiki edition.

 - Users may not change the names of existing lists.
 However, to propose a new name for a list, please email us.